 H. Media committee: The media manager shall chair this committee and shall appoint members with board approval.

 This committee shall oversee NCHE publications and shall provide resource assistance for NCHE publications.
 The board shall appoint or employ an editor of periodical publications who shall have the responsibility of preparing NCHE's periodicals for publication and distribution on a timely and regular schedule.
 This editor shall be an ex-officio member of this committee.
-An editorial board made up of the president, the media manager, and the law and policy and community relations directors shall directly review the content of each issue before publication to insure that the publication meets the standards stated in NCHE core values.
+An editorial board made up of the president, the media manager, the law and policy and community relations directors shall directly review the content of each issue before publication to insure that the publication meets the standards stated in NCHE core values.

 I. Nominations and elections committee: The nominations and elections committee shall be composed of six (6) members: the community relations director (who shall chair the committee), advisory board members, and additional committee member/s elected by the board by a two-thirds (2/3) majority.
 This committee shall make nominations for officers as provided in Article VI of these bylaws.
 This committee shall oversee the elections of board positions as well as the sending, receiving and counting of ballots for officer elections and votes for bylaw changes.